 Because hindsight is always 20/20.

 But again, life continues.
 Still going in the wrong direction.
-Plus second-guessing the decisions back then really won’t help me make better decisions (or any decisions) now.
+Plus obsessively second-guessing the decisions from back then most likely won’t help me make better decisions (or any decisions) now.

 Or when I find I’m in a place where I didn’t really want to end up, I can explore what I can do to change things.
 It may not be possible to totally change entirely overnight, but real, lasting change often happens one small step at a time.
 So there’s quite likely something I can do today to help redirect things in a more positive direction.

 Getting to that point, includes realizing that the future is far more important than the past.
-Because we can shape the future.
 The past is already written.
+But we can shape the future.
+It’s being written fresh every day.

 Life is uncertain